Frehtzio/Sudoku_gui/README.md

 It will show you a list of dates to choose from to remove it from the database.
 ### Note
-All the data are store in database/tests.db
+All the data are store in database/tests.db if the database is empty the program will not word you will need to run models.py and seeder.py

 ## Explaning the important folders/files
 ### Main file